mlads-bot/tutorial/tutorials/node/04-weather-complete/README.md

 > __TROUBLESHOOTING__ If you see a message `The key used is invalid, malformed, empty, or doesn't match the region`, double check that your LUIS app is set to `public`.
 You can also use the GUI at [luis.ai](https://luis.ai) (`manage` -> `application information` -> `Make this app public`)

+## (Optional) Evaluate your Model

+Now is a good time to revist your LUIS model and evaluate it for accuracy and potential ambiguous predicitons.

+Please follow the guide for [evaluating LUIS models with dispatch](../../../assets/luis-dispatch-eval.md)

 ## (Optional) Deploy to Azure

 Now that your bot is running locally, you can deploy it to an Azure Web App and connect to one of the Bot Framework Channels